inolo/python_course_projects/README.md

 LEVEL 1:

-I want you to query the CODE in this order by CODE_NUMBER.
+I want you to select the phrase from the CODE column in this order by CODE_NUMBER.
 [75,202,233]

 Get all the phrases, join them together and then send it to me what the phrase is.